Prerequisite – Flag register in 8085 microprocessor The Flag register is a Special

-- Auxiliary Cary Flag (AC)
+- Auxiliary Carry Flag (AC)

 - Parity Flag (P)

-These first five flags are defined here
+- Carry Flag (CY) These first five flags are defined here

 - Overflow Flag (O) – This flag will be set (1) if the result of a signed operation is too large to fit in the number of bits available to represent it, otherwise reset (0).
 After any operation, if D generates any carry and passes to D OR if D does not generates carry but D generates, overflow flag becomes set, i.e., 1.
 If D and D both generate carry or both do not generate any carry, then overflow flag becomes reset, i.e., 0.
 Example: On adding bytes 100 + 50 (result is not in range -128…127), so overflow flag will set.

 MOV AL, 50 (50 is 01010000 which is positive)

-Overflow flag became set as we added 2 +ve numbers and we got a -ve number.
+- Overflow flag became set as we added 2 +ve numbers and we got a -ve number.